 - 1 teaspoon toasted sesame seeds

-- Once the oil is hot, add 2 tbsp finely chopped garlic, 1 tsp finely chopped ginger, 5-6 whole Sichuan peppercorns, 5-6 whole dry red chilies, and ¼ cup chopped white part of scallion and saute on high heat for a minute.
+- Once the oil is hot, add garlic, ginger, Sichuan peppercorns(optional), whole dry red chilies, and white part of scallions, and saute for a minute.

-- Toss the chicken slices with 1 tsp cornflour.
+- Toss the chicken slices with cornstarch and add it to the pan.

-- Add the cornflour coated chicken to the pan and fry on high heat for 4-5 minutes.
+- Fry on high heat for 4-5 minutes.

-- Add 1 tbsp red chili paste, 1 tbsp black bean sauce, 1 cup broccoli florets and ½ cup red bell pepper to the pan and cook for a minute.
+- Add red chili paste, black bean sauce, broccoli florets, and red bell pepper to the pan and cook for a minute.

-- Now add 2 tbsp of Chinese cooking wine, 1 tbsp rice wine vinegar, salt, and pepper to taste and mix everything well.
+- Now add Chinese cooking wine, rice vinegar, sesame oil, salt, and pepper to taste and mix everything well.

-- Add 1 tsp sesame oil and garnish the chicken with chopped green onions and toasted sesame seeds.
+- Garnish the chicken with chopped green onions and toasted sesame seeds.
 Serve hot with steamed rice or noodles.